-36. Icelanders address each other by their first name, even if a professional or a high-ranking government official.
+36. Icelanders address each other by their first name, even when talking to a professional or high-ranking government official.
 Iceland’s President, Ólafur Ragnar Grímsson, is both formally and casually addressed as Ólafur.
 Also, telephone directories are alphabetically arranged by first name.

 37. Water heaters and furnaces are not needed because steam and hot water come from natural geysers and hot springs through a network of pipes into homes and buildings.

 38. Þingvellir National Park, a World Heritage Site, is one of the only two places in the world where two tectonic plates drifting apart are clearly seen.
 (The other one is the Great Rift Valley of East Africa.)
 The plates move apart about 2 centimeters annually.
 This was also where the first parliament in the world—the Althing—was created.

 39. With a depth of 144 meters and an area as big as the Grand Canyon, Þingvallavatn Lake is the largest and deepest lake in Iceland.
 It lies in the divergent rift zone of Þingvellir and people could actually go diving and snorkeling in it.